sungsik-kong/SymbolicQuartetNetworkCoal.jl/README.md

 ## Main functions
 ### Full parametrized topology with random values

 The function `readTopologyrand()` topology imports a (extended) Newick string or a text file that contains a (extended) Newick string in the first line and assigns randomized edge lengths and inheritance probabilities.
 It results in a non-ultrametric topology.
-This function is useful when the parameters in the given topology is not or partially available, as we need fully parametrized topologies to obtain the set of formulas.
+This function is useful when the parameters in the given topology are not or partially available, as we need fully parametrized topologies to obtain the set of formulas.

-Briefly, n^th edge that appears in the Newick topology will have the length of n plus a random value drawn from the uniform distribution of U(0,1).
+Briefly, the n^th edge that appears in the Newick topology will have the length of n plus a random value drawn from the uniform distribution of U(0,1).
 The depth of the entire topology can controlled using the optional argument `scaleparameter` that multiplies the generated edge lengths to the specified value.
-The default value of `scaleparameter` is one.
+The default value of `scaleparameter` is `1`.
 The inheritance probability is drawn from the uniform distribution of U(0,1).

 ```@julia
 julia> ik1=SymbolicQuartetNetworkCoal.readTopologyrand("((C,A),(((G,H),(((E,F))#H2)#H1),((#H2,(B,D)),#H1)));")